Sungai Siput incident

 The Sungai Siput incident marked the beginning of the Malayan Emergency on 16 June 1948.
 Three European plantation managers were killed at Sungai Siput, Perak in two different rubber estates – the Elphil estate and Phin Soon estate.
-The estates were two kilometres apart.
+Other estate owners were also targeted, though unsuccessful.
+Following the incidents, a state of emergency – initially confined to Perak and Johor – was declared on the same day.
+A police raid was conducted against Chin Peng, though Peng managed to flee.
+The emergency was extended to the entirety of British Malaya two days later.